Job profile

 Career prospects

-However, the key is to stay committed.
+The key to becoming a writer is to stay committed.
 As your profile increases there will be opportunities to earn an income through teaching, lecturing and appearances alongside your writing endeavours.
 In order to be a successful writer, you must be resilient and be consistent with your output of work.
 It’s also important to have market knowledge, keeping a close eye on what is and isn’t selling and how you can meet this demand.

 Related Courses